KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 1. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
 2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
 3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-4. Recommendation: No ESLint configuration was found.
+5. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Parcel by martinkooij](https://github.com/martinkooij/MMM-Parcel)